KatherineMichel/portfolio/doc/favorite-conference-photos.md

 Me and Abigail Mesrenyame Dogbe.
 She is bringing open source to Ghana in a big way.

 ![](favorite-conference-photos/djangocon-us-2023-me-and-jon.jpg)
 Me with Jon Gould of Foxley Talent.
-I was lucky to be gifted this Django Social t-shirt.
+I was lucky to be gifted this Django Social t-shirt by Jon.

 ![](favorite-conference-photos/djangocon-us-2023-hotel-table.jpg)
 Hanging out with some amazing attendees late into the evening, including fellow organizers and favorite Python/Django authors